Ice Seguerra: Personal life

 In 2013, Seguerra, along with other local celebrities, came together to join the PETA campaign 'Free Mali', a campaign aimed to release Mali, an Asian elephant currently living at the Manila Zoo and the only captive elephant in the Philippines, due to the poor facilities and keepers to care for him.
 Seguerra spoke up saying that "Mali has been sentenced to a life of loneliness, misery and neglect.
 When people all around the world are calling for Mali to be freed, in light of the suffering he has endured at the hands of the Manila Zoo, the proposal to bring in more elephants to the zoo is outrageous.
 They would have to endure the same cramped, concrete conditions, lack of exercise and improper veterinary care as Mali has for the past 36 years."

-On December 8, 2014, Seguerra married model and actress Liza Diño in California.
+On 8 December 2014, Seguerra married model and actress Liza Diño in California, United States.